High Elven Families: Apician Filisan Therigan Botolan Concercian

 Dark Elven Families: Notsark Karsel Porsun Junisit Thergor

-Establishment of the current order: Eventually, the Elven Empire split into Elsinor and Delsinar.
+Re-establishment of the High Families: Eventually, the Elven Empire split into Elsinor and Delsinar.
 When the split was first proposed, the politicians of the Families spotted an opportunity.
 They quickly ensured that the government was bogged down with the minute details of the split.
 Would dark elven families be forced to leave Elsinor and vice versa?
 Would business that currently operated across the proposed border have to start paying extra taxes?
 The Families were able to keep the system so busy that when the split finally happened, a startling fact was realized: With the governments now at half-strength, many of the menial details of governing were falling through the cracks.
 Within weeks, both Elsinor and Delsinar were looking at total collapse and anarchy.
 To prevent this, in both Elsinor and Delsinar, the High Families stepped in, taking up the tasks that the government couldn't handle.